 The aim is to find an author that you enjoy.
 The School Reading List is an excellent online resource - it provides reading lists for every year group and every interest.
-It also has reviews, competitions and even costume ideas for world book day!
-But be careful - reading can become an expensive habit.
-So do consider visiting your local library or exchanging books with friends.
+It also has reviews, competitions and even costume ideas for world book day.
+But reading can become an expensive habit - so consider visiting your local library or exchanging books with friends.

 Mainly you should read for pleasure, but do take a moment every now and then to consider how the author uses language (an unusual word, an effective simile) and how they develop the story to make it interesting (a humorous opening, drip-feeding information to build up suspense...)

 If you like facts and information, you may be interested in subscribing to The Week (Junior).

 Journaling is a great way to develop your writing skills.
 Visit journalbuddies.com for an endless source of prompts.

 Descriptosaurus is a fantastic resource to develop descriptive vocabulary and writing style.
 Rather than copying, I advise using it as a pre-writing warm-up.
 Select a relevant theme then read the example snippets.
 Tick the ones that you particularly enjoy and think about why - this a great task to do with a parent or friend.
 Then close the book and attempt your own piece of writing.
 Don't worry if it doesn't feel too good at first - with practice, the words will begin to flow more naturally.
 Be experimental with language, and don't forget to get feedback from a more knowledgeable other.